 Predicting Effective Individualized Treatment

-At the Convergent Science Initiative in Cancer (CSI-Cancer), founded by Dr. Peter Kuhn, each project is led by a team of patients, medical doctors, scientists and students focused on improving the lives of cancer patients through scientific insights relevant to individual patients.
+At the Convergent Science Institute in Cancer (CSI-Cancer), founded by Dr. Peter Kuhn, each project is led by a team of patients, medical doctors, scientists and students focused on improving the lives of cancer patients through scientific insights relevant to individual patients.

 “Over the next five to 10 years, there’s going to be a big change in the way medical schools and oncologists think about disease.” – Peter Kuhn, Dean’s professor of biological sciences, professor of medicine, biomedical engineering and aerospace and mechanical engineering